cairo-book/cairo-book/src/ch07-01-generic-data-types.md

         l2
     }
 }

-fn main() {
-    let mut l1 = ArrayTrait::new();
-    let mut l2 = ArrayTrait::new();

-    l1.append(1);
-    l1.append(2);

-    l2.append(3);
-    l2.append(4);
-    l2.append(5);

-    // There is no need to specify the concrete type of T, nor of
-    // TDrop because they are infered by the compiler let l3 = largest_list(l1, l2);
-}
 ```

 The new `largest_list` function includes in its definition the requirement that whatever generic type is placed there, it must be droppable.
-Note that the `main` function remained unchanged, the compiler is smart enough to deduct which concrete type is being used and if it implements the `Drop` trait.
+The `main` function remains unchanged, the compiler is smart enough to deduct which concrete type is being used and if it implements the `Drop` trait.

 ### Constraints for Generic Types

 When defining generic types, it is useful to have information about them.
-Knowing which traits a generic type implements allow us to utilize them more effectively in a functions logic at the cost of constraining the generic types that can be used with the function.
+Knowing which traits a generic type implements allow us to use them more effectively in a functions logic at the cost of constraining the generic types that can be used with the function.
 We saw an example of this previously by adding the `TDrop` implementation as part of the generic arguments of `largest_list`.
 While `TDrop` was added to satisfy the compilers requirements, we can also add constraints to benefit our function logic.

 Imagine that we want, given a list of elements of some generic type `T`, find the smallest element among them.
 Initially, we know that for an element of type `T` to be comparable, it must implement the `PartialOrd` trait.
 The resulting function would be: